nikolayquadrat/lpb-ex-ome-presession/README.md

 # Joint Exome/Transcriptome Mutation Prioritisation in Low SZ-PRS Brain
 <img src="images/prs-comparison.png" alt="Title" width="15%">
 *Link to the study*
-* -- While the study was motivated by availavility of transcriptome data for this low SZ-PRS brain, the repo is just about exome mutations prioritisation and the using joint RNA-seq and exome data for the DROP pipeline.
+* -- While the study was motivated by availavility of transcriptome data for this low SZ-PRS brain, the repo is just about exome mutations prioritisation and the using joint RNA-seq and exome data for the DROP pipeline ([Yépez et al. 2021](https://doi.org/10.1038/s41596-020-00462-5)).
 The brain context is implied in many parts of the workflow, but not necessary.

 ## Ia.
 Variant-calling and annotation: reference data acquisition and post-processing
 *scripts\lpb-exome-priritisation-collect-data.sh*<br>